tapika/swupd/docs/testing.md

 Conversion of one set of integration test from old to new approach gave ~ 4.1 times faster results with 3.1 times smaller code.

-Verifying log testing brings also simplicity to testing - normally two times smaller amount of code to write and gives opportunity to debug and troubleshoot functionality in live, quite often really close to failing point.
+Verifying log testing brings also simplicity to testing - normally two times smaller amount of code to write and also gives an opportunity to debug and troubleshoot functionality in live, quite often really close to failing point.

 Of course if you instrument everything - it will dramatically slow down executed functionality - but quite often it's sufficient to instrument key function calls in code.